Code-Institute-Submissions/rempire18-moneybranch_JanResub/README.md

 # Features

 * index.html

 This first page shows it all.
 Why the website is created, the websites it wants users to visit, why they should use MoneyTree instead of directly going to the actual recommendations.

-*MoneyTrees
+* MoneyTrees

-I have taken down this page and put a link to the index section instead.
+This is a link to the index section.
 I am still collating sites that I will add to this page but because there are just three I can share at the moment, I decided to just put those three infront.

-*Signup page
+* Signup page

 This is the signup page where the users can subscribe to the forthnightly news letter.
 ---